Six Transcribed Improvisations on La Spagna

 6. Version 6 of 6 (2015)

 “Fine, it was an audiotape first… and now a fifteenth-century-based piece performed on recorder and piano?”
-Well, I think we managed to prove once more that, thanks to improvisation, it is possible for two musicians with completely different backgrounds to quickly establish a musical dialogue (we only had a one-evening rehearsal the day before the concert, the first day we ever met), and easily communicate with each other and with the audience.
+Well, I think we managed to prove once more that, thanks to improvisation, it is possible for two musicians with completely different backgrounds to quickly establish a musical dialogue (we only had a single evening’s rehearsal the day before the concert, the first day we ever met), and easily communicate with each other and with the audience.

 Enrico Pieranunzi and Vicente Parrilla duo.
 Concert in Sevilla, March 15, 2015.
 Photo courtesy of FeMAS and Javier Sierra